-The state is reserving the ability to use a portion of series 2015A CTF bond proceeds for its ongoing Accelerated Bridge Program.
+Massachusetts expects to use \$150 million of its 2016A CTF bond proceeds for its ongoing accelerated bridge program.
 The program was authorized by a unanimous vote of the Massachusetts legislature in 2008.
 It is designed to improve structurally deficient bridges at a cost of nearly \$3 billion through an accelerated construction schedule, with a multipronged goal of cost savings, economic development, and public safety.
-The 2008 legislation authorized gas tax bonds and federal highway grant anticipation notes to fund the projects through 2016.
-The commonwealth estimates that there are now 408 structurally deficient bridges--under its original assessment of 450, and down from 543 in 2008.
-Massachusetts estimates that about \$251 million of additional debt will be issued for the accelerated bridge program, including the possible use of series 2015A bond proceeds.
+The 2008 legislation authorized both CTF bonds and federal highway grant anticipation notes to fund the projects.
+The commonwealth estimates that there are now 432 structurally deficient bridges, down from 543 in 2008.